 CRUSH iterates a patient sample directory looking for opportunities to execute its pipeline.
-When a viable sample is detected, the pipline is executed with the final goal of 100% measurement extraction.
+When a viable sample is detected, the pipeline is executed with the final goal of 100% measurement extraction.

 It is possible to extract specific ROI data if only specific ROIs or specific measurements are required.
 For example, of only the measuresments meanADC between ROI 4018 and ROI 4035, and meanFA between ROI 0254 and ROI 2002 were required for patients, the –voi switch can be used to narrow the processing time.
-This switch requires a file to be passed specificing exactly which ROIs and measurements are sought.
+This switch requires a file to be passed specifying exactly which ROIs and measurements are sought.
 The file might look like Figure 3, in which case only those specific measures in those ROIs will be derived.

 4018-4035-roi-stddevADC